Darwin

 Cullen Bay Marina is the unofficial home of the Kimberley Coast Cruising Yacht Club.
 If you’re mooring there, you’re almost certain to meet up with other KCCYC Members.

-Tipperary Waters Marina 12° 26.96 S – 130° 51.16 E is a modern marina built within a residential development.
+Tipperary Waters Marina 12° 26.95 S – 130° 51.08 E Address 86 Frances Bay Drive, Stuart Park NT 0820.
+A modern marina built within a residential development.
 Their lock is restricted by tide, requiring some planning as to times of use.
 Approach past Stokes Hill Wharf, on at least 4.0 metres plus of tide.
 Call the lockmaster 0407 075 077 well beforehand to arrange a time, and when passing Stokes Hill Wharf use VHF Channel 8, call sign “Tipperary Lock”.
 The lock will only take up to 6 meters beam.
-They have a limited number of rental berths available and accept live-aboards in some of their berths.
+They have 45 berths with maximun length of 22m.
+A limited number of rental berths are available and accept live-aboards in some of their berths.
 Best to book well in advance to get a berth.
-There is a small convenience/liquor store, cafe and fast food shop in the development, and the Darwin CBD is around 20-25 minutes walk. http://www.tipperarywatersmarina.com/lock.html There are 2 chandlers near the marina.
-Nautical Supplies, which is also the RFD liferaft service agent. http://www.nauticalsupplies.com.au/ and Darwin Ship Stores near Fishermans Wharf.
+There is a small convenience/liquor store, cafe and fast food shop in the development, and the Darwin CBD is around 20-25 minutes walk. https://tipperarywatersmarina.com.au/ Email lockmaster@tipperarywatersmarina.com.au

 Bayview Marina 12° 26.55 S – 130 51.56 E is the centrepiece of a modern residential development.
 It is the most likely place to obtain a rental berth in Darwin.
 The lock is restricted to 7.25 meter beam and 2.5 meter draft.
 It lies approximately 500 meters further up the same tidal creek as Tipperary Waters Marina, and like Tipperary Waters, it can only be approached on at least 4.0 meters of tide.
 Call the lock master 0477 661 130 to book an entry time, and use VHF Channel 68, call sign “Bayview Lock” when passing Stokes Hill Wharf.
 The passage up Sandgroves Creek to the lock is not well marked and has many permanent moorings in the deeper parts of the channel.
 For first timers, it is recommended to ask advice from the lock master about the tides and the approach channel before you pass Stokes Hill Wharf.
 There are no shops, or eateries at Bayview, and it is a good 40 minutes walk to the CBD, which can be testing on a humid day.
 You should plan on hiring a car, or using taxis and buses if staying in Bayview. https://bayviewmarina.com.au/ marinamanager@bayviewmarina.com.au